 Old Wembley Stadium

 This next stadium was once described by Edson Arantes do Nascimento (or Pelé for short) as the "cathedral of football."
 The pro footballer believed that the venue was "the heart" of the sport.
 And, he wasn't wrong.
-Old Wembley Stadium was the grandest venue of its time and housed Britain's national team for nearly 80 years.
+Old Wembley Stadium was the grandest venue of its time and housed England's national team for nearly 80 years.

 Civic Arena Pittsburgh